tjgore/tj-portfolio/content/articles/project-structure-and-layout-nextjs-blog.md

 export default Layout(Blog)
 ```
 The blog page has a listing of 2 posts that link to the [post].js page.
-The Link component 'as' prop helps us to generate clean urls.
+The Link component `as` prop helps us to generate clean urls.

 ```jsx
 // pages/blog/[post].js